 Last Updated on 06/05/2015.

-As of the most recent VMS report, Pleasantville Housing Authority manages 428 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Pleasantville Housing Authority manages 428 active Housing Choice Vouchers.

 |Homeownership||Tenant Protection||Ported Out|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 4% having issued approximately 78 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 26 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.8 persons and has a household income of $16,903 per year.
 85% of households were very low income (VLI) and 58% were extremely low income (ELI).
 44% of households had wages as a major source of income, 4% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 43% of households had other income (Social Security, Disability or Pension) as their major source of income.